Skip to main content

 The symbol OG indicates a product is listed by the Organic Materials Review Institute (OMRI) as approved for use in organic production.
 See Organic Certification section for more details.

-Anthracnose (Colletotrichum), Alternaria, and Black Rot (Stagonosporopsis spp. formerly Didymella bryoniae)
+Anthracnose (Colletotrichum), Alternaria Leaf Spot, and Black Rot (Stagonosporopsis spp., formerly Didymella bryoniae)

 • azoxystrobin (Quadris F): 11.0 to 15.5 fl oz/A; PHI 1d, REI 4h, Group 11.
 Do not alternate with other Group 11 fungicides.
-Resistant isolates of Black Rot (Stagonosporopsis) have been reported.
+Resistant isolates of black rot have been reported.
 See label for application methods and mixing instructions.

 • azoxystrobin plus chlorothalonil (Quadris Opti): 3.2 pt/A; PHI 1d, REI 12h, Groups 11 & M05.
 See label for tank mix precautions.